Juvenile and Adult Offenders; Recidivism refers to a person’s act to repeat an unacceptable behavior even after being

 better living standards upon release.
 The fourth strategy to address recidivism in the united states

-their behaviors.
+is to strengthen the prison-based rehabilitation programs.
 The fifth strategy that the criminal justice system can use to address these issues

 ex-offenders are monitored and led to do the things expected of them by society.